apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 ### 4.3.
 Support plain records and variants, including row typing

-This solution follows the approach outlined by [Leijen05][], except that we require field names to be unique, not scoped.
-We present our approach in the next section.
+This solution is inspired by the approach outlined by [Leijen05][], but is much more limited.
+The following features discussed in [Leijen05][] are neither needed needed nor supported:

+- extension for records
+- extension for variants
+- record restriction
+- scoped labels

+Our use is limited to a few special cases that give support for subtyping and incremental inference of anonymous record types, in which we cannot know the full set of fields up front.

 ## 5. Solution